gravitational/logging-app/cmd/loglink/README.md

 builtin solution available.
 Following are possible options to enable the capture of file-based logs:

-  1. Have application log to stdout/stderr instead
+  1. Have application log to stdout/stderr instead (not always possible as it relies on application to have support for this)
-  1. Symlink log files as /dev/stdout
+  1. Symlink log files as /dev/stdout (not always possible, especially when log files are symlinks themselves)
-  1. Adapt the application container to have a `tail` process in the background transparently propagating log files to stdout/stderr
+  1. Adapt the application container to have a `tail` process in the background transparently propagating log files to stdout/stderr (maybe considered too invasive, does not maintain proper separation of concerns available when logging into multiple files)
   1. Have a helper container take care of routing the log files in the required form to `log-forwarder`

-`log-link` container implements option #3 - it is a side-car container that can be hooked up to any application to route logs to `log-forwarder` in the form that makes them available for searching and filtering.
+`log-link` container implements the last option - it is a side-car container that can be hooked up to any application to route logs to `log-forwarder` in the form that makes them available for searching and filtering.

 It works by sweeping the configured directories for existing log files, symlinking them in the output directory